lena-kilian/lena-kilian.github.io/index.md

 ## About me

-- Short bibliography
+- Short biography (academic background and biography)
-- Research interests
+- Research interests (overview of your research with links to relevant sites)